 But of course, there is a huge amount of uncertainty in all this.
 If the FTSE 100 grows its dividend at a more historically normal 4% then it will take seven years before the Sage investment paid the larger dividend.

 So for me, it looks like Sage is reasonably priced, but doesn’t seem to offer either the prospects for outstanding longer-term growth or the chance of a nearer-term share price re-rating due to an extremely low current valuation.

 If I owned it I might hold onto it, but I don’t own it and won’t be buying it at 380p.

-At that 320p price the shares would have a dividend yield 3.5%; that’s the same as the FTSE 100.
-And with reasonable prospects for above average dividend growth I think that Sage shares at 320p probably would be an acceptable investment for both myself and my defensive value model portfolio.
+At that 320p price, the shares would have a dividend yield of 3.5%; which is the same as the FTSE 100.
+With reasonable prospects for above-average dividend growth, I think that Sage shares at 320p probably would be an acceptable investment for both myself and my defensive value model portfolio.